-Venue: Anatomy Museum, King’s College London (maximum 60 places*)
+Venue: Anatomy Museum, King’s College London

 Symposium Coordinators: Professor Jeanette Steemers (King’s College London), Professor Naomi Sakr (University of Westminster)

-The symposium Invisible Children: Children’s Media, Diversity and Forced Migration presents findings from our three workshops, in Manchester, Copenhagen and Munich, focused around issues of diversity including screen content that has been – or could be – made for and about Arabic-speaking and other children newly arrived in Europe through forced migration.
+The symposium Invisible Children: Children’s Media, Diversity and Forced Migration presented the findings from our three workshops, in Manchester, Copenhagen and Munich, focused around issues of diversity including screen content that has been – or could be – made for and about Arabic-speaking and other children newly arrived in Europe through forced migration.

-Moderator and speakers include:
+Moderator and speakers included: